Match report: England warm-up for World Cup opener in style with 50-0 win over Fiji

 The first of those went to yet another Salford man, Kallum Watkins, who took Young’s offload just before the winger was crashed into touch from Welsby’s pass.

-In the next set, quick hands by Watkins and Mike McMeeken sent Young rampaging clear and George Williams, captaining England in Joel Tomkins’ absence, was in support to score.
+In the next set, quick hands by Watkins and Mike McMeeken sent Young rampaging clear and George Williams, captaining England in Sam Tomkins’ absence, was in support to score.

 Those tries came on 33 and 36 minutes and there was still time for the hosts to add another; Sneyd’s kick to the left was spilled by Josh Wong under pressure from Farnworth and Joe Batchelor, who touched down.